 United Kingdom | 3.0% |

-The United States micro perforated films packaging market, projected to grow at a CAGR of 3.5% between 2025 and 2035, is bolstered by strong demand in packaged bakery, produce, and convenience food segments.
+Demand for micro perforated films packaging in the United States is growing at a CAGR of 3.5% from 2025 to 2035.
+This growth is driven by rising demand for moisture-regulating packaging solutions in the bakery, produce, and convenience food sectors.

 Report Attributes | Details |